 Do you have unique features in your house that seem to beckon and call your children, like a moth to a flame?

-This could be a piece of exercise equipment, a fireplace, or even a Christmas tree.
+This could be a piece of exercise equipment or a fireplace.
 You may not necessarily want or need to block off the entire room, but you could find it necessary to make certain things “off-limits.”

 Using a baby gate system that can wrap around items like these is a handy way to keep the kids away from danger, while still letting them roam otherwise.